What is the best diet for autoimmune?

 -

-There are some common nutritional insufficiencies that are linked with the development of autoimmune disease and this is why all professionals place high value on high value foods.
+There are common nutritional insufficiencies that are linked with the development of autoimmune disease and this is why all professionals place high value on high value foods.
 Addressing nutritional imbalances in your current diet using an Autoimmune Balanced Plate and other tools will help improve your experience.

 Focusing on how you DIGEST your foods will also help ensure your body is optimally breaking down and absorbing what you're eating so those nutrients make it to the cells in the body.